CSV to OFX ConversionGuide for Accountants

 Configure OFX Settings

-Generate OFX File
+Generate and Validate OFX File

 Import to Accounting Software